Seven reasons why

 has meaning or not?

-Meaning matters a lot, but in truth, you probably only rarely ask the direct question.
+Meaning matters a lot, but you probably only rarely ask the direct question.
 It is more likely that you experience a range of emotions underpinned by the meaning in your life.
-When life is good and you are making a difference you might instinctively feel that your life has meaning.
-Alternatively, when you are bored and dispirited you might recognise these as symptoms of a meaningless life.
+For example, when life is good, and you are making a difference, you might instinctively feel that your life has meaning.
+Conversely, boredom and listlessness can be symptoms of a meaningless life.

 And whether life is good or bad at the moment, you probably wouldn’t describe it as “meaningful” or “meaningless.”
 Instead, you might use words such as “happy” or “downhearted” to describe your life.

 Meaning is central to our lives, even if you don’t recognise it.
-Meaning is derived from and has an impact on your work, relationships, happiness, health and more.
+Meaning is derived from and impacts your work, relationships, happiness, health and more.

 So, read on to discover seven reasons why meaning matters and why you should focus on your search for meaning in your life.

 1. You thrive and flourish